-We have taken actions since the beginning of the COVID-19 pandemic to strengthen our liquidity and financial condition.
-In February 2020, we renewed and increased our revolving credit facility ("Amended Revolving Facility") to \$225 million through February 2025 (refer to Note 7, Debt Obligations from our consolidated financial statements).
-Through this amendment we lowered our cost of debt and secured more favorable covenants.
-While part of our pre-COVID-19 planning, this liquidity preserves our financial flexibility during the pandemic.
-During 2020, we paid down nearly \$17 million of debt while maintaining a robust cash balance to cover our short-term needs.
+We have taken actions since the beginning of the pandemic to strengthen our liquidity and financial condition.
+We renewed and increased our revolving credit facility to \$225 million through February 2025 (refer to Note 7, Debt Obligations from our consolidated financial statements).
+Through this amendment we lowered our cost of debt, and secured more favorable covenants.
+This liquidity preserves our financial flexibility during the pandemic and subsequent to it.
 We believe that our cash flows from operations and borrowing capacity are sufficient to support our short and long-term liquidity needs.

-To conserve cash while supporting growth plans, we continue to align variable costs with demand, maintain key engineering capabilities, restrict hiring activity and wage increases and tightly control discretionary spending.
-The Company continues to closely monitor events and conditions resulting from the COVID-19 pandemic and the related impact on all forms of incentive compensation.
+To conserve cash and maximize operational efficiency while supporting growth plans, we continue to align variable costs with demand, maintain and enhance key engineering capabilities, and control discretionary spending.
+The Company continues to closely monitor events and conditions resulting from COVID-19.

-The extent of the future impact of the COVID-19 pandemic on our operational and financial performance will depend on future developments on a global scale, including the duration, spread and intensity of the pandemic and the successful distribution and acceptance of vaccines for COVID-19, all of which are uncertain and difficult to predict.
+The extent of the impact of the COVID-19 outbreak on our operational and financial performance will continue to depend on future developments, including the duration and spread of the virus and variants, the potential for additional waves, its impact on our customers, suppliers and the range of governmental reactions to the pandemic, which cannot be predicted at this time.
 We will continue to proactively respond to the situation and will take further actions as warranted to alter our business operations as necessary.